<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/1ac644d4c3f54087bef4289a089c9d7c/pixel?tag=ViewContent&amp;noscript=1">

 Want to Turn RIA M&A Activity Into Pipeline?

-FINTRX helps firms track acquisitions, advisor movement, active buyers, likely sellers, and the opportunities created by private wealth consolidation.
+FINTRX helps firms track acquisitions, advisor movement, active buyers, likely sellers, and the opportunities created in the dynamic private wealth market.

 Move faster on M&A signals and capitalize on post-deal disruption.
 Book a FINTRX demo today.